imagej/imagej.github.io/_pages/plugins/tws/index.md

 artifact: sc.fiji:Trainable\_Segmentation
 ---

-{% include img align="center" name="fig:Trainable Weka Segmentation pipeline overview." src="/media/plugins/tws/tws-pipeline.png" width="600px" %}
+{% include img align="center" name="fig:Trainable Weka Segmentation pipeline overview." src="tws-pipeline" width="600px" %}

  **Trainable**: this plugin can be trained to learn from the user input and perform later the same task in unknown (test) data.